nx-lr/protea/readme.md

 ### Philosophies:

 - **General guidelines**: A programming language should follow a set of strict guidelines and principles, fully backed by reasons.
-By outlining these principles, as Trinity grows , I hope to keep myself honest and to communicate the kind of language it aspires to be.

-  - **One language**: Trinity is forever one language.
-The compiler will not have extra flags or plugins that change how it behaves (even for language supersets like TypeScript or Groovy).
+  - **One language**: Trinity is forever one language---no flags or pre-processors.
 We want to avoid fragmentation so to avoid programs written in different "dialects" of the language.
-  - **Fail fast, fail hard**: To aid development and debugging, and to prevent _potential harmful behaviour_, Trinity aborts execution when it encounters an unrecoverable error, or in the presence of concurrency, if a process fails.
-This ensures that whatever is going on outside gets notified so they can take action.
+  - **Fail fast, fail hard**: To aid development and debugging, and to prevent potential harmful behaviour, Trinity aborts execution when it encounters an unrecoverable error, or in the presence of concurrency, if a process fails.
-  - **Useful error messages and stack traces**: Like Rust, Elixir and Python, Trinity aims to have understandable and human readable error messages.
-They should describe _what_ went wrong, _why_ it went wrong, _where_ it went wrong and _how_ it went wrong, and to suggest what to do about it.
+  - **Useful error messages and stack traces**: Errors should describe _what_ went wrong, _why_ it went wrong, _where_ it went wrong and _how_ it went wrong, and to suggest what to do about it.
-  - **No warnings, only errors**: Trinity's compiler never emits warnings, only errors that abort compilation.
-Warnings in other languages can be suppressed.
+  - **No warnings, only errors**: Warnings in other languages can be suppressed.
 Sometimes they can be harmless but could cause adverse side effects.
 In Trinity, any code that seems suspicious or wrong to the compiler should be downright rejected.
-  - **Documentation and unit tests**: Trinity supports useful annotations including comments, and unit test syntax, the latter inspired by Dafny.
-Such integrations will deeply benefit developers, and any newcomers who are learning how to use software and libraries.
+  - **Documentation and unit tests**: Trinity supports useful annotations, such as comments, types and other constraints, as inspired by Dafny.
+Such integrations will deeply benefit developers.

-- **Simplicity**: We should not confuse getting things right with making things easy.
-But we should try to achieve both.
-By removing or suppressing syntax salt, we can let other things take advantage.
-This in turn can improve overall developer productivity.
+- **Simplicity**: I aim to make Trinity a good language, that both makes things easier and gets things right.
   - **Keyword-based**: Short keywords such as `proto`, `elem` and `def` makes it easy to visually identify the overall structure of code.
-All keywords are between two and six letters long, are short enough to reason about, and are written entirely in lowercase.
+All keywords are between two and six letters long.
-  - **Uniform function calls**: Trinity supports uniform function calls, where function calls `f(x, y)` can be represented in an object-oriented way, as `x.f(y)`.
-This is a purely syntactic mechanism and does not influence the semantics of a call.
+  - **Uniform function calls**: Trinity supports uniform function calls, where `f(x, y)` could also be written as `x.f(y)`.
+This is purely syntax.
-  - **Declaration vs expression**: Trinity is functional, so everything is either an expression or declaration.
-Control flow statements while being statements in other languages are expressions in Trinity.
-Control flow statements such as `break`, `skip` and `throw` are really program calls.
+  - **Declaration vs expression**: Trinity is expression-oriented and separates expressions and declarations.
+Control flow statements like `if`, `for` and `break` are expressions.
-  - **Naming conventions**: Trinity employs partial case-insensitivity which enables developers to use varying conventions without the need for others to know the exact spelling of an identifier. types, modules, constants and classes use uppercase, while functions, parameters, methods and variables are lowercase.
+  - **Naming conventions**: Trinity employs partial case-insensitivity, which enables developers use different conventions without knowing its exact spelling.
+Functions, variables and methods are marked as camelCase, while the rest are PascalCase.
-  - **Consistent syntax**: Trinity aims to have consistent and predictable syntax.
-For example, the syntax for string interpolations, `${}` or `$` are used in regular expressions and JSX.
-The syntax for types also mirror that of expressions: function application `f(a, b)`; type application `F[a, b]`.
+  - **Consistent syntax**: Trinity aims to have consistent and predictable syntax as much as possible and should be as familiar as possible.
+The syntax for types mirror that of expressions, for example.
-  - **Spacing and evaluation order**: Spacing means the difference - in line with coding conventions, all operators need to be spaced out depending on how they are evaluated, and helps the parser infer on which types to perform operations on.
+  - **Spacing and evaluation order**: In line with coding conventions, all operators are spaced depending on how they should be evaluated.
 It also gives you the ability to mold the language into whatever you desire.
 - **Multi-paradigm**: Trinity supports functional, imperative, concurrent and reflective programming, the last to an extent.
 And the many constructs of Trinity makes it easy to separate each paradigm from one another.
   - **Nothing before `main`**: In Trinity, `main` is the entry point of a program.
 No (user-defined) code is ever executed before `main`.
 This makes it easy to reason about startup behavior.
   - **Share memory by communicating**: Trinity follows Go's paradigm of shared memory by communication.
 Processes should only share immutable messages (and data structures).
 This significantly reduces the risk of race conditions.
   - **Dead code elimination**: Trinity requires all code to be available at compile-time.
 This enables a range of compilation techniques, such as program analysis, code optimisation, and tree shaking.
   - **Private by default**: In Trinity, declarations are hidden by default (i.e. private) and cannot be accessed from outside of their namespace (or sub-namespaces).
 It is important that programmers make a conscious choice about when to make a declaration visible.
   - **Declare before use**: In Trinity things must be defined before they can be used.
 Declarations make it easy to assign blame; we assume declarations to be correct and check every use against its declaration.
 Also, unused declarations are flagged at compile time.
   - **No unnecessary declarations**: We believe that a programming language should reduce the volume of declarations it requires.
 Declarations may be useful and are sometimes necessary, but Trinity aims to minimize its internal dependence on them.
 - **The little things**: The beauty of a new language is that it gives you a clean slate to fix all the little things that aggravate you.
   - **Default parameters and types**: functions can have default arguments; no need to write more boilerplate code for even convenience functions
   - **Explicit type conversion**: Use `as` to convert between types, and `is` for type checking.
 In Flix, a value of one type is never implicitly coerced or converted into a value of another type.
 For example,
   - **Type annotations**: Type annotations are necessary in the sense that they make it easier to read and clear up potential ambiguity.
 Any expression or declaration as well as their parameters can be annotated with types, and they are thrown away at runtime.